 - Professionals such as engineers, consultants and those in the landscaping industries who would benefit from guidance on management.

-Who is leading the project
+Who guided the project

 David Hart is Sea Grant’s assistant director for extension.
 He directs a staff of outreach specialists who extend coastal science throughout Wisconsin, the Great Lakes region and beyond.
 He joined the Wisconsin Sea Grant Extension team as a scientist in 2002, after working with Sea Grant for eight years on coastal geographic information systems (GIS) applications through the University of Wisconsin-Madison Land Information and Graphics Facility.
 As one of the few Sea Grant GIS specialists in the country, Hart provides assistance to local governments and other coastal constituents in the areas of mapping, community planning, coastal hazards, land use and climate adaptation.
 Hart holds an B.S. in Natural Resources Policy and Management from the University of Michigan, a Masters in Urban and Regional Planning from the University of New Orleans and a Ph.D. in Land Resources from UW-Madison.